hermansildnes/cf_ai_SyntheticMarketResearch/README.md

 # Synthetic Market Research

-A full-stack AI-powered market research platform built with Cloudflare Workers, featuring synthetic consumer evalutation and intelligent product insights.
+A full-stack AI-powered market research platform built with Cloudflare Workers, featuring synthetic consumer evaluation and intelligent product insights.

 **Proof of concept based on findings from [this paper](https://arxiv.org/abs/2510.08338).**